-Over the last two years, market interest in another glycoside, Rebaudioside M, has increased significantly ("Reb M").
+Over the last three years, market interest in another glycoside, Rebaudioside M, has increased significantly ("Reb M").
 Ultimately, given its sucrose-like taste profile, Reb M has the potential to displace RA as the predominant steviol glycoside in the marketplace.
 Historically, Reb M has been present in such low quantities in the stevia leaf as to make extraction and refinement economically prohibitive.
-With our recent agricultural successes, described further below, we are well along the way to making this valuable glycoside sufficiently prevalent in our specialized non-GMO stevia leaf strains.
-Our agricultural program has successfully produced significant increases in levels of RA, STV - and another sought-after glycoside, Rebaudioside C - in a set of distinct stevia strains developed by the program.
+We have had success in making this valuable glycoside more prevalent in our specialized non-GMO stevia leaf strains.
+Our agricultural program has successfully produced substantial increases in levels of RA, STV - and another sought-after glycoside, Rebaudioside C - in a set of distinct stevia strains developed by the program and we are targeting similar success with our Reb M program.